Siphon880gh/devbrain/AI Engineer (3. Can train models and invent AI services)/__Easier with GUI - LangFlow/LangFlow Mastery by Challenge Levels/Lv 6 - Docker/Lv 6.3 Langflow deploy your flow with docker.md

 It will just bounce back to the old name, especially after restarting the docker:
 ![[Pasted image 20250212021406.png]]

-However, this is because your exported json file will never be edited the the Dockerized Langflow.
+However, this is because your exported json file will never be edited by the Dockerized Langflow.

 You could however make a duplicate, then start editing - those changes will persist because they're saved to PostgreSQL which is persisted by being mounted to a path at Docker Desktop's virtual system:
 ![[Pasted image 20250212022635.png]]